-If we agree to go ahead sessions will be 1 hr and will be in person (Skype or telephone sessions in some circumstances).
+If we agree to go ahead sessions will be 1 hr and will be in person or via Zoom (telephone sessions in some circumstances).
 What we talk about is mostly up to you.
 We will work out together how we want to progress.
 It is about collaboration.

 What I won't do:

 Tell you what to do or how to feel